Top 10 Gamefowl Crosses in the Philippines and Why They Work

 Record Everything

 Keep a breeding journal.
 Document which cock was paired with which hen, the date, how many chicks, and eventually their fight records.
-Data is your best friend in breeding — hindi hula-hula.
+Data is your best friend in breeding — not guesswork.

 Find Breeders for These Bloodlines on ManokHub